Eyouel90/Arcade-Game/README.md

 ## How To Play

-Move your player by using your arrow keys on your keyboard
+Move your player by using your arrow keys on your keyboard.

 ## Credits